 2. Kevel (Adzerk)

-Second in the list, Kevel is one of the best ad servers for publishers, which is completely customizable, server-side ad server can be designed, built, and launched in a matter of weeks, thanks to the Kevel API suite.
+Second in the list, Kevel is one of the best ad servers for publishers.
+It is completely customizable, and the server-side ad server can be designed, built, and launched in a matter of weeks, thanks to the Kevel API suite.
 Kevel offers the ability to manage native ad spaces, internal promotions, sponsored listings, etc. They are a reputable company with clients like Ticketmaster, Yelp, Strava, and Mozilla, and their plans start at $3K per month.

 3. OpenX

-OpenX, a technology company founded in the year 2008, makes its mark among its rivals as one of the most trustworthy and respected ones.
+OpenX is another one of the top ad server solutions technology company founded in 2008.
+It makes its mark among its rivals as one of the most trustworthy and respected ones.
 OpenX runs an SSP and a proprietary ad exchange in addition to a hosted ad server.
 Additionally, it provides OpenAudience, a platform for audience management, to its publishers.

 A good option for bigger publishers is OpenX.
 Although its expenses are more than the industry standard, the fact that it is utilized by well-known organizations like The New York Times, Hearst, and Daily Mail speaks for itself.